-Appendix C: Findings of the Combined Top-Down and Bottom-up Exercises
+Appendix C: Findings of the Combined Top-Down and Bottom-up" Exercise

-The SC5 issues are prioritized relatively to one another in a chart that incorporates the results of both the top-down exercise and the bottom-up exercise.
+The SC5 issues are prioritized relatively to one another in a chart that incorporates the results of both the top-down and the bottom-up exercises.

 Two axes are considered simultaneously to that end.